JS1936/PubgAPI-Java/README.md

 ## Updates ##

-1. Can now store history of searches
+1. Can now store history of searches (via "requestHistory" in Main.cpp)

 ## Areas for Improvement ##
 * Efficient memory usage/storage